 How much space do you need between each aerial point?

-We recommend at least 10 feet between two aerial points, and at least 6ft away from the walls.
+We recommend at least 10ft between two aerial points, and at least 6ft away from the walls.
 Although you can be closer to each other, or the walls, you will probably have to adjust your aerial skills based on the room available.
 It is always better to have too much room, rather than not enough.
 Give yourself space to spin and stretch out without hitting your neighbor.

 How do I use pulleys?